 This value should be between 0.2 and 0.4.

 During image mapping, the different gradients cross each other like a fabric, moving in continuous outlines.
 The filament distance parameter controls what distance there is between each outline.
 A value of 0.2 will allow you to print more detailed models with sharper angles at the cost of a slight loss in color brightness and “cleanness”.
 A value of 0.4 will result in nicer colors but you will have to check your gcode preview to verify that parts of the gradients that are supposed to be inside of the model at a certain point are not sticking out of it.
 The default value is 0.3 and it will work well in most cases.

 When the outlines are getting too small for all the gradients to fit in, only the external one is printed with extruder 1.
 The threshold parameter controls when this has to happen.

 The overall color saturation of the image.

 When a color line segment is below this threshold it will be merged with the adjacent one.
 This is useful to avoid the kind of glitches described in the Filament distance point.

 Some further elements should be considered:

 - Printing speed: Image mapping involves continuous micro-movements for the extruder.
-In order to achieve a good quality of the print it is recommended to reduce the printing speed of the outlines, especially if you choose a complicated pattern or an image or many gradients.
+In order to achieve a good print quality it is recommended that you reduce the printing speed of the outlines, especially if you choose a complicated pattern or image, or many gradients.

 - Object’s shape: Always check your g-code before printing.
-Very complicated shapes and excessive presence of sharp angles might result in low quality prints.
+Very complicated shapes and an excessive presence of sharp angles may result in glitches and low quality prints.